-1.98.
-The River Little Brosna Callows SPA is located approximately 12.47km southeast of the Application Site and has been designated for a number of important bird species of the E.U.
+1.95.
+The River Little Brosna Callows SPA is located approximately 11.65km southeast of the Application Site and has been designated for a number of important bird species of the E.U.
 Habitats Directive, which are detailed within Table 1-1 above.

-1.99.
+1.96.
 The River Little Brosna Callows SPA stretches from its confluence with the River Shannon for c.
 9km south-eastward and just past New Bridge located on the R438 road.
 The site comprises of areas of seasonally-flooded low-lying callow grassland and the river itself.

-1.100.
-Given the Proposed Amendment site's proximity to the SPA, and the qualifying bird species for which the SPA is designated, potential for ornithological connectivity has been closely considered.
+1.97.
+Given the Amended Development site's proximity to the SPA, and the qualifying bird species for which the SPA is designated, potential for ornithological connectivity has been closely considered.

-1.101.
+1.98.
 The ecology of the following qualifying bird species was assessed: Whooper Swan (Cygnus cygnus), Golden Plover (Pluvialis apricaria), Pintail (Anas acuta), Lapwing (Vanellus vanellus), Greenland White-fronted Goose (Anser albifrons flavirostris).
+The SPA has also been designated for wetland habitats; however, the Application Site does not contain any wetland habitats and as such is considered unlikely that the above-named qualifying bird species will utilise the Application Site.
 Although it is considered unlikely for these bird species to utilise the site, some of them are known to frequent grassland habitat, and at worst, will be subject to short term habitat displacement during construction.
-The surrounds of the Application Site mainly comprise of agricultural land, thus providing ample amount of suitable habitat for these species to be displaced to.
+None of these qualifying bird species have been identified as utilising the Application Site during the Wintering Bird Surveys (see Appendix B).
+The surrounding habitat of the Application Site is mainly comprised of agricultural land, thus providing ample suitable habitat for these species to be displaced to.
 In addition, these qualifying bird species' core foraging ranges were assessed.
-Research indicates that these species core foraging ranges are less than 5km2728293031, as the SPA is 12.47km southeast of the Application Site and provides richer feeding areas, potential for significant adverse effects are considered unlikely on these five qualifying species of bird as a result of the Proposed Amendment.
+Research indicates that these species core foraging ranges are less than 5km, as the SPA is 11.65km southeast of the Application Site and provides richer feeding areas, potential for significant adverse effects are considered unlikely on these five qualifying species of bird as a result of the Amended Development.